andreasphil/unbuild/README.md

 - **Editor:** I recommend [Visual Studio Code](https://code.visualstudio.com), because it has features such as linting and formatting included out of the box.
 If you use the `html` helper from [lib.js](./scripts/lib.js), VS Code provides highlighting for templates.
 I also prefer the [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension to the default formatter.

 - **Dependencies:** The most convenient way to use external dependencies is to link them in the import map in `index.html` from a CDN such as [esm.sh](https://esm.sh).
-This gives you access to virtually any NPM module as well as code hosted on GitHub.
+This gives you access to virtually any npm module as well as code hosted on GitHub.
 Alternatively, [Minipack](https://github.com/andreasphil/minipack) is a small (experimental!) tool you can use to vendor dependencies.

 - **Aliases:** You can simplify local imports by mapping certain paths to aliases in the import map.
 Unbuild comes pre-configured with `./scripts/` aliased to `@/` and `./vendor/` aliased to `@vendor/`.